PhilippMHeck/semi_analytical_1d_abh_beam_model/README.md

 - DOI: [10.24355/dbbs.084-202508201303-0](https://doi.org/10.24355/dbbs.084-202508201303-0)

 # METHODOLOGICAL INFORMATION
-1. Description of methods used for collection or generation of data:
+1. Description of methods used for collection or generation of data: will be expanded
-2. Methods for processing the data:
+2. Methods for processing the data: will be expanded
-3. Instrument- or software-specific information needed to interpret the data:
+3. Instrument- or software-specific information needed to interpret the data: will be expanded

 # DATA & FILE OVERVIEW
-1. File List:
+1. File List: will be expanded
 2. Relationship between files, if important: No relationship
-3. Explanation of the file name convention:
+3. Explanation of the file name convention: will be expanded
-4. File formats:
+4. File formats: will be expanded

 # DATA-SPECIFIC INFORMATION FOR: Semi_analytical_1D_ABH_beam_model.py
 1. Variable List: See docstring.